unity3d-jp/UnityChanToonShaderVer2_Project/Assets/Toon/Shader/README_en.txt

 Please contact us if you have any issues.

 【Version】
+2018/07/04
+Add Unlit_Intensity property
+If there is no valid light in the scene, UTS2 switches to default lighting, and now you can adjust its brightness.
+This property is assuming for using in special scenes mainly in VR Chat.
+If there is a valid directional light in the scene, this property will not be affected.

 2018/03/26
 UTS_EdgeDetection.unitypackage
 This is an edge extraction filter of post effect type.